mongodb/libbson/doc/bson_realloc_func.rst

 Description
 -----------

 This is a prototype for pluggable realloc functions used through the Libbson library.
 If you wish to use a custom allocator this is one way to do it.
-Additionally, :symbol:`bson_realloc_ctx() <bson_realloc_ctx>` is a default implementation of this prototype.
+Additionally, :symbol:`bson_realloc_ctx()` is a default implementation of this prototype.